yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 ➤ YN0000: Failed with errors in 5.12s
 ```

-In this case, the doctor noticed that `testSequencer.js` depends on a package without listing it as a proper dependency, that `webpack.config.js` was using a loader name without passing to `require.resolve` (which is unsafe, as it means the loader won't actually be loaded from `webpack-dev-server`'s dependencies), and that a test checks the content of the `node_modules` folder (which doesn't exist anymore).
+In this case, the doctor noticed that:

+- `testSequencer.js` depends on a package without listing it as a proper dependency - which would be reported as an error at runtime under Plug'n'Play.

+- `webpack.config.js` references a loader without passing its name to `require.resolve` - which is unsafe, as it means the loader won't be loaded from `webpack-dev-server`'s dependencies.

+- `contentBase-option.test.js` checks the content of the `node_modules` folder - which wouldn't exist anymore under Plug'n'Play.

 ### Enabling it